 Fundamental to adapting to a new environment, being able to communicate will make your life in Japan much easier.
 Making an effort to speak the language fluently will only bring advantages and benefits to you, as you will have overcome the main cultural barrier: the language.

-Start by learning common expressions, such as greetings, forms of treatment and thanks, and everyday words, such as the name of the most common foods, useful objects, such as supermarket basket or household items.
+Start by learning everyday expressions, such as greetings, forms of address, and ways to say thank you, as well as common words for everyday items, like the names of the most common foods, useful objects like スーパーのカゴ or household utensils.

 You can be sure that it will lessen the daily challenges like shopping or meeting people, it will open many doors, it will bring you new job opportunities and good friendships.